eltonbear/pythonScript2Setup/tutorial.md

 8. Run Inno Setup.
 You can refer to the sample .iss script *OLPEXE.iss* in the repository

 ## Method 2: Using WinPython and Inno Setup
-1. Download WinPython [here](https://sourceforge.net/projects/winpython/) or search WinPython online
+1. Download WinPython [here](https://sourceforge.net/projects/winpython/) or search WinPython online (zero version: [here](https://sourceforge.net/projects/winpython/files/WinPython_3.5/3.5.3.0/WinPython-64bit-3.5.3.0Zero.exe/download), zero means there is nearly zero packages.
+Note that if you use zero version, you will need to install PyQt5 to run WinPython Control Panel.
+See how to install package in step 3.)
 2. Create a folder named *MyApplication* somewhere in your computer.
 This folder will eventually be copied to *C:\Program Files\MyApplication* (for example) by the installer
 3. Install WinPython into, for instance, *MyApplication\WinPython-64bit-w.x.y.z* (w, x, y, z are the version numbers)